foundata/guidelines/golang-style-guide.md

 **You SHOULD:**

 - Omit the `toolchain` directive from committed `go.mod` files.
-The default (`GOTOOLCHAIN=auto`) already selects or downloads a suitable toolchain when needed, and a committed `toolchain` line forces toolchain switches onto every consumer and contributor without adding compatibility information.
+It only affects builds where the module is the *main module* — contributors and CI working in the repository, never downstream consumers, whose toolchain selection uses their own main module or workspace ([toolchain selection](https://go.dev/doc/toolchain)).
+Within the repository, the default (`GOTOOLCHAIN=auto`) already selects or downloads a suitable toolchain when needed, so a committed `toolchain` line forces switches onto contributors without adding compatibility information; the `go` directive alone states the actual requirement.
 - Update the minimum version when a new Go major release ships and the previously required one leaves upstream support, as part of ordinary maintenance.
 - Use a full `major.minor.patch` version in the `go` directive (`go 1.25.0`, not `go 1.25`).
 This is the format written by current toolchains and avoids ambiguity in toolchain selection.